 The Ocean is the foundation of all life, an extraordinary and largely unexplored place, teeming with fascinatingly diverse plants and animals which, together with currents and natural systems, shape our planet.
-The Ocean provides us with food and pleasure, as well as livelihoods for millions, if not billions of people.
+The Ocean provides us with food and facilitates pleasure, as well as livelihoods for millions, if not billions of people.

 Our relationship with the Ocean